-Course-level analyses included all courses participating in the research studies whether they chose to assign LC activities or not.
-This analysis was focused on implementation patterns- how many LC activities should be assigned to see impacts on student academic outcomes?
-How do those outcomes compare to courses who didn't assign any LC activities?
-Because different subjects (e.g., psychology vs. biology) have different numbers of available LC activities, LC assignment was grouped by the number of LC activities assigned as a percentage of the maximum number available within that subject (e.g., Psychology had 40 available LC whereas Precalculus had 12).
+Course-level analyses included all courses participating in the research studies whether they chose to assign LearningCurve activities or not.
+This analysis was focused on implementation patterns - how many LearningCurve activities should be assigned to see impacts on student academic outcomes?
+How do those outcomes compare to courses that didn't assign any LearningCurve activities?
+Because different subjects (e.g., Psychology vs. Biology) have different numbers of available LearningCurve activities, the LearningCurve assignment metric was grouped by the number of activities assigned as a percentage of the maximum number available within that subject (e.g., the Psychology LearningCurve contains 40 assignments versus LearningCurve Precalculus which has 12).

-Figure 1 displays the results of analyzing the impact of assigning LC on courses' overall average grade (as a percentage).
-As seen in the figure, the LC assigned category was significantly related to courses' average final grade.
-Courses who assigned a higher percentage of LC activities also had higher average course grades.
-This was particularly apparent when comparing group 2 and above (courses who assigned 25% or greater of the LC activities available) to groups 0 and 1 (those courses who didn't assign any LC activities or less than 25%).
+Figure 1 displays the results of analyzing the impact of assigning LearningCurve on courses' overall average grade (as a percentage).
+As seen in the figure, the LearningCurve assigned category was significantly related to courses' average final grade.
+Courses who assigned a higher percentage of LearningCurve activities also had higher average course grades.
+This was particularly apparent when comparing group 2 and above (courses in which 25% or greater of the LearningCurve activities available were assigned) to groups 0 and 1 (those courses who didn't assign any LearningCurve activities or less than 25%).
 Courses in group 2 and above had an increase of about 3 percentage grade points, which was statistically significant.